mka2136/academic-site/content/publication/cdiff_msphere/index.md

 # Summary.
 An optional shortened abstract.
 summary: !
-"Identifictaion of clinical and microbiome factors to contribute to the development of *Clostridium difficile* in a cohort of patients undergoing liver transplantation."
+"Identification of clinical and microbiome factors to contribute to the development of *Clostridium difficile* in a cohort of patients undergoing liver transplantation."

 tags:
 - 16S rRNA sequencing